k8ssandra/k8ssandra/docs/content/en/docs/architecture/monitoring/_index.md

 ---
-title: "Monitoring"
+title: "K8ssandra Architecture - Monitoring"
 linkTitle: "Monitoring"
-weight: 2
-description: >
-  How do you know if your cluster is healthy?
+description: "How do you know if your K8ssandra-managed Cassandra cluster is healthy?
+Metrics, of course!"
 ---

 When running applications in Kubernetes, observability is key.
 K8ssandra includes Prometheus and Grafana for the storage and visualization of metrics associated with the Cassandra cluster.